-How Do Lightboxes Work in Storyline?
+How Do Lightboxes Work in Storyline 360?

-Once you’ve elected to lightbox slide (s), the size, placement, and appearance of the lightbox is pre-built for added convenience, including a red X button trigger to close the lightbox.
-These features make it quick and easy for you to create a consistent user experience; but the trade-off is the loss of customization control over these lightbox attributes.
+In Storyline 360, you can trigger any slide (or series of consecutive slides) to open in a lightbox.
+The size, placement, and appearance of the lightbox is prebuilt for you, to make it super simple.
+This includes a red X button that closes the lightbox window automatically when learners click.
+These features make it quick and easy for you to create a consistent user experience.
+However, the trade-off is that you can’t customize these lightbox settings.

-If you’re looking for greater control over the size, placement, or appearance of your lightbox content, you can always create your own pseudo lightbox effect using slide layers.
-To read more about how to do this as well as the pros and cons of this approach, check out this forum discussion: “Lightbox Change Size?”.
+If you’re looking for more control over the size, placement, or appearance of your lightbox content, you can always create your own pseudo lightbox effect using slide layers.
+To read more about how to do this as well as the pros and cons of this approach, check out this forum discussion: Lightbox Change Size?

 Triggering the Lightbox

-Once you’ve created content slides for your lightbox, now what?
-To get your content into a lightbox, you’ll need to start with a trigger.
-You’ll find the “Lightbox slide” option under the action menu in the trigger wizard.
+Once you’ve created content slides for your lightbox, what’s next?
+To get your content into a lightbox, you’ll need to add a trigger.
+You’ll find the Lightbox Slide option under the action menu in the Trigger Wizard.

-From the “Slide” drop-down menu, select the slide you want to appear inside your lightbox.
+From the Slide drop-down menu, select the slide you want to appear inside your lightbox.

 Adding a Lightbox to the Course Player

 It’s one thing to make a lightbox available on a single slide, but what if you want lightboxed content to be accessible throughout your course?

 No problem!
 Storyline also gives you the ability to add a lightbox to the course player as an additional tab.
 Here’s how.